Last updated on June 7, 2023.

-Think of a fixed rate mortgage as the more straightforward, predictable option.
-It’s controlled, keeping your interest rate the same throughout the course of your mortgage term.
-Even if the market shifts, your interest rate won’t — and for many people, that’s an ideal scenario.
-For instance, if you have a set budget or want to be able to easily track when your mortgage will be paid off, a fixed rate mortgage is a solid option that you can depend on to remain static.
+Think of a fixed-rate mortgage as the more straightforward and predictable option.
+It offers stability by keeping your interest rate constant throughout the mortgage term.
+Even if the market experiences fluctuations, your interest rate remains unaffected.
+For many individuals, this stability is ideal, particularly if you have a fixed budget or prefer to easily track when your mortgage will be paid off.
+With a fixed rate mortgage, you can depend on a steady and unchanging interest rate.

-But the fixed rate mortgage is not without a potential downside: it locks you into the same interest rate until the end of your mortgage term.
-So, even if the market fluctuates in your favour and interest rates drastically reduce, you won’t get to reap the benefits of contributing more toward the principal value of your home, at least until your mortgage is up for renewal.
-You can choose to renew early, but this can result in an expensive penalty.
+However, there’s a potential downside to consider.
+A fixed-rate mortgage locks you into the same interest rate until the end of your mortgage term.
+Consequently, even if market conditions become favorable and interest rates drop significantly, you won’t reap the benefits of contributing more towards the principal value of your home until your mortgage is up for renewal.
+While you can choose to renew early, this may incur expensive penalties.

-Variable rate mortgages have a fixed term too, but depending on your financial institution, their interest rates change based on any movement of what’s called the ‘prime rate’, or the market interest rate.
-With a variable rate mortgage, you can still choose to pay the same amount every month throughout your mortgage term, but the amount of payment that goes toward the principal versus interest will be dependent on how the prime rate fluctuates.
+Variable rate mortgages also have a fixed term, but their interest rates fluctuate based on the “prime rate” or market interest rate.
+With this type of mortgage, you can pay the same amount every month throughout the term.
+However, the portion of your payment allocated to the principal versus interest depends on how the prime rate fluctuates.

-Depending on your lender, that means that if the prime rate falls, your interest rate will fall, allowing you to contribute more to the principal value of your home.
-But in times like these when interest rates are climbing, those in variable rate mortgages will contribute less toward the principal and more toward interest.
-And, without reviewing your finances, you may find yourself owing more at the end of your mortgage term than you planned.
+If the prime rate falls, your interest rate decreases, enabling you to contribute more to the principal value of your home.
+However, in times like these when interest rates are climbing, those with variable rate mortgages will allocate more towards interest and less towards the principal.
+Without regularly reviewing your finances, you might find yourself owing more at the end of your mortgage term than you initially planned.

 How a rising interest rate impacts you.

-To better understand how a rate increase could impact your monthly budget, check out the ‘Payment’ tab in our mortgage calculator.
-It lets you plug in your own mortgage and adjust the interest rates to view how your payments would rise.
+To better understand how a rate increase could impact your monthly budget, explore the “Payment” tab on our mortgage calculator.
+This tool allows you to input your mortgage details and adjust the interest rates to visualize how your payments would rise.

-Better yet, for tailored advice that fits your finances, book an appointment with your Vancity Account Manager or Renewal Centre Specialist.
-We’re always here to support you, help make sense of these changes, and guide you toward a confident financial future.
-For any questions about fixed versus variable mortgage rates and what a rising interest rate means for you, be sure to connect with us.
+For personalized advice that aligns with your financial goals, book an appointment with a Vancity Mortgage Specialist.
+Our dedicated team is committed to supporting you, making sense of these changes, and guiding you towards a confident financial future.
+If you have any questions regarding fixed versus variable mortgage rates and how a rising interest rate may affect you, don’t hesitate to connect with us.